How To Create A Landing Page That Converts

-Visitors want to be able to find the purpose of the landing page quickly so don’t pad out the page with paragraphs of irrelevant or repetitive text.
+Visitors want to be able to find the purpose of the landing page quickly, so don’t pad out the page with paragraphs of irrelevant or repetitive text.
 Keep your landing page copy short and sweet; make your content clear and relevant to the ad with a clear message of what you want them to do after reading.
-Don’t forget to include the copy from your ad in the your landing page copy as this is one of the factors Google considers when determining whether or not your ad should appear for users search queries.
-If you have specific points that you want to particularly push in front of your audience then use bullet points for a more user friendly experience.
+Don’t forget to include the copy from your ad in your landing page copy, as this is one of the factors Google considers when determining whether or not your ad should appear for users search queries.
+If you have specific points that you want to particularly push in front of your audience, then use bullet points for a more user-friendly experience.

 It needs to be crystal clear to a user what action they should take, so don’t confuse your visitors by having multiple different conversion points on your landing page.
 If your ad is promoting your free white paper download then the ONLY conversion action the user should be able to take on that page is to download the whitepaper.
 Having floating subscriptions widgets, quick enquiry forms or other action points will become a distraction to the user and may see your conversion rate decline because your desired action isn’t clear.